 Return the pan to the oven for about 5 minutes to finish cooking the chicken and melt the cheese.
 That's it!
 Dinner is served.

-You can make it with boneless, skinless chicken thighs.
+- You can make this recipe with boneless, skinless chicken thighs.
 They'll cook faster than chicken breasts, so bake them for 15 minutes instead of 20 minutes at the first cooking stage.
+When the dish is done, use an instant-read thermometer to make sure the chicken is fully cooked.

 Serving Suggestions